Overview of Type 2 Diabetes

-Are you living with the most challenging disease called diabetes?
-Have you tried implementing food and lifestyle modifications or functional medicine to reverse diabetes or obesity?
-Diabetes is one of the most stressful and serious chronic diseases a person can ever face, and the prevalence of diabetes only continues to grow in the future affecting over 8.5% of the population all over the world.
-Diabetes is characterized by a group of metabolic disorders that results in chronic hyperglycemic conditions arising from defects in insulin secretion, insulin action or both.
+Functional medicine for diabetes helps you implement food and lifestyle modifications to prevent and even reverse diabetes.
+Diabetes is one of the most stressful and severe chronic diseases a person can ever face, and the prevalence of diabetes only continues to grow in the future affecting over 8.5% of the population worldwide.
+Diabetes is characterized by a group of metabolic disorders that results in chronic hyperglycemic conditions arising from defects in insulin secretion, insulin action, or both.
 The person suffering from diabetes may experience symptoms like Dysuria (frequent urination), dyspepsia (feeling thirsty), feeling hungry, fatigue, blurry vision, weight loss, and tingling pain or sensation in the feet and hands.
-There are two types of diabetes Type I and Type II of which Type II diabetes is found to be more prevalent.
+There are two types of diabetes, Type I and Type II, of which Type II diabetes is found to be more prevalent.

-Type 1 diabetes- It results from an autoimmune reaction to proteins of the islet cells of the pancreas.
-The pathogenesis of selective β-cell destruction within the islet is difficult to follow due to marked heterogeneity of the pancreatic lesions.
+Type 1 diabetes results from an autoimmune reaction to proteins of the islet cells of the pancreas.
+The pathogenesis of selective β-cell destruction within the islet is challenging due to the marked heterogeneity of the pancreatic lesions.

-Many patients with diabetes need to know what they can do to maintain their eyesight, preserve renal function, reduce foot issues and prevent dental disease.
-The present standard of care frequently emphasizes glycemic control, but recent research suggests that this metric might not be delivering the health effects patients desire.
+Functional medicine takes a patient-centric approach and tries to identify the root cause.
+Many patients with diabetes need to know what they can do to maintain their eyesight, preserve renal function, reduce foot issues, and prevent dental disease.
+The current standard of care frequently emphasizes glycemic control, but recent research suggests that this metric might not deliver the health effects patients desire.
 Going beyond the focus on glycemic control is crucial to help patients achieve the health outcomes they need.

-A Functional Medicine approach can control glycemic indices, and it could also help reduce many associated health difficulties.
-The Functional Medicine model which uses food as first-line therapy has shown success in reversing diabetes.
+A Functional Medicine approach can control glycemic indices and help reduce many associated health difficulties.
+The Functional Medicine model, which uses food as first-line therapy, has successfully reversed diabetes.

 Type 2 diabetes can be reversed by following strict lifestyle changes and functional medicine approaches as determined by a Functional Medicine doctor or practitioner.
-It is a good option to consider that may help you get rid of endless medications.
-These recommendations are for informational purpose only – and have a combination of common sense good lifestyle habits and personalized treatment plans prescribed by the expert after running some specialized tests:
+It is an excellent option to consider that may help you get rid of endless medications.
+These recommendations are for informational purposes only – and have a combination of common sense, good lifestyle habits, and personalized treatment plans prescribed by the expert after running some specialized tests.

 1. Eliminate stress– one of the best ways to fight stress is to stay fit and healthy.
-Research has shown that meditation, yoga, and breathing exercises are known to decrease fasting blood glucose and post-meal glucose levels in diabetics.
-It is possible to limit various stressors in your life like mental, physical, family, emotional stress by eating healthy and exercising.
+Research has shown that meditation, yoga, and breathing exercises decrease fasting blood glucose and post-meal glucose levels in diabetics.
+Limiting various stressors in your life, like mental, physical, family, and emotional stress is possible by eating healthy and exercising.

 2. Good sleep– Sleeping for at least 7-8 hours at night can balance the circadian rhythm.
-Following a regular circadian rhythm pattern can enhance your sleep quality further which in turn helps in the proper functioning of the neuro-endocrine system.
+Following a regular circadian rhythm can enhance your sleep quality further, which helps the neuroendocrine system function properly.

 3. Exercise– Research indicates that walking for just 30 minutes a day reduces the risk of type 2 diabetes by approximately 50 percent.
 Exercise can help reduce fasting blood sugar, hemoglobin A1C, and cardiovascular complications in type 2 diabetes.
-Exercise can help reduce cravings for food and hunger, filter out your body waste and increase insulin receptor sensitivity, Walking is considered to be more effective than continuous aerobic activity for improving blood sugar control.
+Exercise can help reduce cravings for food and hunger, filter out your body waste and increase insulin receptor sensitivity.
+Walking is more effective than continuous aerobic activity for improving blood sugar control.

 4. Dietary changes– Reducing the intake of excessive dietary carbohydrates can produce a significant improvement in HbA1c, triglycerides, and cholesterol, while also lowering patients with diabetes medication requirements.
-The ketogenic diet, gluten-free diet, seafood, spices, fruits, and vegetables are found to be effective in controlling the sugar levels.
+Ketogenic, gluten-free seafood, spices, fruits, and vegetables effectively control sugar levels.

-5. Nutraceutical therapy– Nutraceuticals like vitamin D supplementation, magnesium, folate, Berberine Alpha-lipoic and B12 supplementation falls under functional medicine for diabetes.
+5. Nutraceutical therapy– Nutraceuticals like vitamin D supplementation, magnesium, folate, Berberine Alpha-lipoic, and B12 supplementation falls under functional medicine for diabetes.
 Nutraceutical therapy can help reduce inflammation and oxidative stress in diabetic patients.
-Berberine and alpha-lipoic acid can help improve symptoms of insulin resistance and insulin secretion such as diabetic retinopathy inhibits the generation of glucose in the liver, activates AMPK protein that has blood sugar-lowering effects.
-They also help reduce the absorption of glucose and promote an anti-inflammatory gut microbiota.
+Berberine and alpha-lipoic acid can help improve symptoms of insulin resistance and insulin secretion, such as diabetic retinopathy, inhibits the generation of glucose in the liver, and activates AMPK protein that has blood sugar-lowering effects.
+They also help reduce the absorption of glucose and promote anti-inflammatory gut microbiota.

-6. Chromium – Chromium that can be found in brewer’s yeast is known to possess glucose tolerance factor (GTF) that can prevent diabetes by substantially lowering the levels of plasma glucose in the blood.
-Chromium can cut down excessive levels of cholesterol and triglycerides and help decrease in insulin levels.
+6. Chromium – Chromium found in brewer’s yeast is known to possess a glucose tolerance factor (GTF) that can prevent diabetes by substantially lowering plasma glucose levels in the blood.
+Chromium can reduce excessive cholesterol and triglycerides and help decrease insulin levels.

-7. Alpha-lipoic acid– Its a naturally existing compound that acts as a potent anti-oxidant and functions effectively in lipid and glucose metabolism thus helps in controlling the levels of blood sugar in the blood.
+7. Alpha-lipoic acid– It’s a naturally existing compound that acts as a potent anti-oxidant and functions effectively in lipid and glucose metabolism, thus helping control blood sugar levels in the blood.
 This compound also acts as an anti-inflammatory agent and improves the function of nerves damaged due to diabetic retinopathy.

-8. Magnesium– Magnesium is the main co-factor that drives numerous enzymatic reactions and also involved in the regulation of insulin signaling, where it promotes the glucose uptake by phosphorylation of insulin receptor kinase, in the post-receptorial action of insulin.
+8. Magnesium is the main co-factor that drives numerous enzymatic reactions and regulates insulin signaling.
+It promotes glucose uptake by phosphorylation of insulin receptor kinase in the post-receptorial action of insulin.

-9. Biotin – Vitamin B7/Biotin is involved in a number of metabolic processes and supplementing biotin alone or in combination with chromium exerts potential anti-diabetic activities by increasing the activity of the enzyme glucokinase that promotes the uptake of glucose.
+9. Biotin – Vitamin B7/Biotin is involved in several metabolic processes, and supplementing biotin alone or in combination with chromium exerts potential anti-diabetic activities by increasing the activity of the enzyme glucokinase that promotes the uptake of glucose.
 It also has anti-inflammatory mechanisms and modulates various receptors of IRS-1, PPAR-γ, and NF-κB proteins.

 10. Carnitine – Carnitine may improve insulin sensitivity and glucose disposal in healthy subjects by its indispensable role in lipid and glucose metabolism.
 Carnitine supplements can help patients with type 2 diabetes.